cylab-be/apt-graph/README.md

 # by default, the server is available at http://127.0.0.1:8080

 # There is a dummy graph file in folder src/test/resources
-# hence you can make tests with
+# so you can make tests with
 ./start.sh -i ./src/test/resources/dummy_graph.ser
 ```

 ## Architecture